clojurists-together/clojuriststogether.org/content/news/2023/July 2023 Project Updates.md

 title: "July 2023 Project Updates"
 date: 2023-07-19T08:30:00+08:00
 summary: clj-Nix, Clojure Camp, Emmy, Jank, Lucene Grep, Neanderthal, Portfolio
 author: Kathy Davis
-draft: true

 ---
 <br>
-Hope all of you are having a great summer (or winter in the lower hemisphere)..Here is the first round of reporting from our Q2 2023 project developers.
+Hope all of you are having a great summer (or winter in the southern hemisphere)..Here is the first round of reporting from our Q2 2023 project developers.
 Catch up on all of their great work!

 ## Q2 2023 Project Updates